opencog/link-grammar/README.md

 -------------
 This release includes Java bindings.
 Their use is optional.

-The bindings will be built automatically if jni.h can be found.
+The bindings will be built automatically if `jni.h` can be found.
 Some common java JVM distributions (most notably, the ones from Sun) place this file in unusual locations, where it cannot be automatically found.
 To remedy this, make sure that JAVA_HOME is set.
-The configure script looks for jni.h in $JAVA_HOME/Headers and in $JAVA_HOME/include; it also examines corresponding locations for $JDK_HOME.
-If jni.h still cannot be found, specify the location with the CPPFLAGS variable: so, for example,
+The configure script looks for jni.h in `$JAVA_HOME/Headers` and in `$JAVA_HOME/include`; it also examines corresponding locations for $JDK_HOME.
+If `jni.h `still cannot be found, specify the location with the CPPFLAGS variable: so, for example,
 ```
 export CPPFLAGS="-I/opt/jdk1.5/include/:/opt/jdk1.5/include/linux"